frontend-backend-project-2022/doc/data_structure.md

   ​        language TEXT NOT NULL,

-  ​        version INTEGER NOT NULL,
+  ​        version TEXT NOT NULL,

   ​        userid INTEGE,